When we changed over to the year 2000, many of us never thought that we’ll see the year 2020, but here we are!

 As an active student of Karate, Sensei Riaan was part of the SAMAC (South African Martial Arts Commission) team in the 1980’s.
 He represented Shorin-Ryu South Africa twice against Botswana and was also a member of the Shorin-Ryu South Africa team that represented the country in Okinawa in 1997.
 He is currently the Vice President of Shourin-Ryu Shorinkan South Africa.

-Representing Shorin-Ryu South Africa in Okinawa was one of the highlights of his karate career, as well as a training session with Hanshi Nagazato in 1997 and a ten day training session with Kyoshi Doug Perry and his students in the USA in 2004.
-The utmost highlight of his career, however, was the day that he entered the Shuri Castle through the “Gate of Shuri” in Okinawa.
+Representing Shorin-Ryu South Africa in Okinawa was one of the highlights in Sensei Riaan’s career, along with a training session with Hanshi Shugoro Nagazato in 1997, and a ten-day training session with Kyoshi Doug Perry in the USA in 2004.
+The utmost highlight of his career, however, was the day he entered the Shuri Castle through the Gate of Suri in Okinawa.

 *NOTE: Sensei Riaan has been with the Villieria Tigers Shorin-Ryu Shorinkan Dojo for most of its 50 years existence.
 Besides the four years that the dojo operated between 1970 and when he joined in 1974 as a young boy, and the two years he was in the military, Sensei Riaan has been with the dojo through it all.
 As the dojo turns 50 years old this year, the members of the dojo would like to acknowledge Sensei Riaan’s total of 44 years with the dojo – 28 of which he was head Sensei!